 Academic Urology & Urogynecology of Arizona is a premier urology practice offering compassionate patient care to individuals throughout Arizona.
-Dr. Jeffrey A. Stern, Dr. Aaron LaTowsky, Dr. David Kaplan, Dr. Paul Papoff, Dr. Jennifer Klauschie, Dr. Chandan Kundavaram, Dr. John Mai, Dr. Amy Schlaifer, Dr. Joshua Jones, Dr. Keri Wong, Dr. Hemikaa Devakumar, and Dr. Debbie Sullivan offer state-of-the art treatment for urologic conditions, including prostate cancer, enlarged prostate, urinary incontinence, and vaginal prolapse.
+Dr. Jeffrey A. Stern, Dr. Aaron LaTowsky, Dr. David Kaplan, Dr. Paul Papoff, Dr. Jennifer Klauschie, Dr. Chandan Kundavaram, Dr. John Mai, Dr. Amy Schlaifer, Dr. Joshua Jones, Dr. Keri Wong, and Dr. Hemikaa Devakumar offer state-of-the art treatment for urologic conditions, including prostate cancer, enlarged prostate, urinary incontinence, and vaginal prolapse.

 Academic Urology & Urogynecology of Arizona has merged with Palo Verde Cancer Specialists.

 Our Litchfield Park Clinic is now accepting appointments for every other Saturday of each month from 8:00am-2:00pm.

 For more information or to schedule your appointment, visit the Make an Appointment page, or call us at 623.547.2600